 - Truck spotting

 Before we had kids, my husband and I love listening to audio books on the road.
 We listened to the entire Black Cauldron trilogy on a trip to Banff back in the day.
 This trip to San Diego, however, is the first time we tried an audio book with our kids.

 I wasn’t sure how interested my boys (ages 6 and 3) would be, but I am happy to report…THEY LOVED IT!
 We got Charlie and the Chocolate Factory from the library and it kept us all happy for four hours!
 Now, we actually didn’t listen to it all at once.
 We broke it up into several sessions, but by the time we made it home, we had read the whole book.

-Here is a great list of audio books perfect for kids (sorted by age)
+Here is a great list of audio books perfect for kids (sorted by age).

 This activity from The Dating Divas (aimed at couples, but could totally be used for families) is a great way to avoid the dreaded “Are we there yet????” question…and corresponding whiny voice.
 I simplified it by writing numbers on sticky notes and pulling down each number as we got an hour closer to our destination.
 Simple is good.

 We have a dinner tradition these days of asking a “question of the day” that everyone can answer.
 Conversation starters make a great road trip activity, too!
 Get 48 free printable conversation starter cards here I created for my own kiddos to get you started.
 And here are 100 “Would you rather…?” questions from The Measured Mom to keep the fun going even longer.